How flexible are NPQs?

 There are other ways to build flexibility into the NPQs, such as how we give programme participants some choice in how they fit the qualification around their busy working lives.
 Here’s how we do it:

 With Ambition Institute, the NPQs are broken down into a number of modules, each delivered over a half term or period of six weeks.
 Each module has six 50-minute study sessions.
 These sessions can be spread across the timetable, whether that is between lessons, after school, on a commute or at home.

 They can also be accessed in ways which suit the participant, via smartphone, tablet or computer.
 This allows for teachers to engage with the content wherever they are and, while teachers can’t skip content, they can fit it around their work and lives.
 Any missed sessions can be caught up thanks to this flexibility built into the delivery.

 At points throughout the programmes, we facilitate clinics for participants.
 These can be booked to fit school timetables.
 And during the one-hour community sessions, groups of participants come together for discussions on persistent problems commonly faced in the profession.
 These build in a degree of flexibility in topic, as they are peer-led and can pursue angles and emphases that suit the group.

 Why does this require a new mindset for programme participants?

-The new NPQs are very different from the previous qualifications, and our programme delivery continues to change and evolve too.
+The latest NPQs are very different from previous iterations of the qualifications, and our programme delivery continues to change and evolve too.
 NPQ delivery has moved away from isolated, ‘one-and-done' full-day events towards a ‘little-and-often’ approach that reinforces learning as it goes.
 One reason we take this approach is our learning from cognitive science literature that tells us spreading learning out and returning to topics multiple times results in more powerful professional development.